knowledgepixels/slides/nanopub-ecosystem/slides.md

 <img src="https://nanodash.knowledgepixels.com/images/logo.svg" height="150px">

 - Web interface to browse and search nanopublications
-- ... and to publish nanopublication via template-based forms
+- and publish nanopublications via template-based forms
 - Based on the services of the network (no local DB)

 **Try it out yourself:**